pvcraven/arcade_book/source/chapters/03_version_control/index.rst

 Quick Reference
 ---------------

+This is a quick reference, come back to this when you want to turn in your work.
+We'll go over a detailed explanation later.

 Commit and Upload
 ^^^^^^^^^^^^^^^^^

 Do this whenever you are done with a session of programming:

-1. Open "git bash" on Windows, or "terminal" on MacOS.
+1. Open either the "command prompt" on Windows, or "terminal" on MacOS.
 2. Type ``cd mydirectoryname`` where the name of the directory will be the same as the name of your repository on BitBucket.
 You can usually type in the first few letters and hit <tab> to fill in the rest of the directory name.
 3. Type ``git add *``